Summary of the Lawsuit

 Status of the Litigation

 The Complaint was filed on March 16, 2021.
 A Consolidated Complaint was filed on June 25, 2021.
-Defendants have until August 9, 2021 to answer or respond to the Consolidated Complaint.
+Defendants filed a Motion to Dismiss the Consolidated Complaint on August 9, 2021.
+The Court denied the Motion to Dismiss on March 29, 2022.
+Discovery is currently ongoing.

 Whom to Contact for Information